Amrabrazek/React/Redux/README.md

 ### Sum up

-The user make a request  ---->  a new owner buies the house
+The user make a request  ---->  a new owner buies the house. which will dispatch an action (changeinfo).  ----->  Parents knows the new ownerinfo.
-which will dispatch an action (changeinfo).  ----->  Parents knows the new ownerinfo Aaccording to the action, the reducer will update the state ----> change the user box according to the rule with new values
+According to the action, the reducer will update the state ----> change the user box according to the rule with new values